ethereum-optimism/optimism/docs/op-stack/src/docs/releases/bedrock/explainer.md

 ### Modularity

-Bedrock makes it easy to swap out different components in the OP Stack and add new capabilities by using well-defined interfaces and versioning schemes.
+Bedrock makes it easy to swap out different components in the OP Stack codebase and add new capabilities by using well-defined interfaces and versioning schemes.
 This allows for a flexible architecture that can adapt to future developments in the Ethereum ecosystem.

 Examples:
 - Separation of [rollup node](#rollup-node) and execution client